van-sprundel/partijgedrag/README.md

 - `app/`: The web application, split into a frontend and a backend.
   - `frontend/`: A React/TypeScript frontend built with Vite.
-  - `backend/`: A Node.js/TypeScript backend using Express and Prisma.
+  - `backend/`: A Node.js/TypeScript backend using Express, node-pg and SafeQL.
 - `etl/`: A Go application responsible for extracting, transforming, and loading the voting data into the database.
 - `docker-compose.yml`: Defines the services for the application, which for now is only the PostgreSQL database.

 ## Screenshots

 <details>

 <img width="2560" height="1330" alt="image" src="https://github.com/user-attachments/assets/acd42a7a-7705-47e3-9b50-2918aeabb3d1" />